sprblm/dots-patterns/patterns/conditional-file-sharing/index.md

 ## References and Where to Learn More

 Integrating the data availability layer (p2p redundant hosting) with tracking where data is being shared can provide insight into how data is being used by peers.
-See [network health indicators](patterns/network-health-indicator.md) for more.
+See [[network health indicator|network health indicators]] for more.